markaren/threepp/README.md

 * Easy integration with [Dear ImGui](https://github.com/ocornut/imgui)
 * Easy to use text rendering using [glText](https://github.com/vallentin/glText)

-Builds on Windows, Linux, MacOS and MinGW.
+Builds on Windows, Linux, MacOS, MinGW and with Emscripten.

 ### But, but why?